 Find more information about how to submit business credit disputes below:

-It’s also worth pointing out that anyone can access your business credit information — with or without your permission.
-Someone else applying for credit in your business’ name is off limits, of course.
-This is considered an unauthorized hard inquiry and business identity theft.
+It’s also worth pointing out that unlike personal credit which requires “permissible purpose” before accessing a credit report, anyone can check your business credit.
+Someone else applying for small business loans or any type of account in your business’ name is off limits, of course.
+This is considered an unauthorized inquiry and business identity theft.

 Types of Inquiries

-The inquiries on your credit reports come in two varieties — hard and soft.
-When it comes to your credit score, hard and soft inquiries can have different impacts.
+A credit inquiry on your credit reports can come in one of two varieties — hard inquiry or soft inquiry.
+(Also known as “hard pull” or “soft pull.”)
+When it comes to your credit scores, a hard credit inquiry and soft credit inquiry can have different impacts.

 The Difference Between Hard and Soft Inquiries